<

 Even if you feel like it’s hot, it’s not the same once you get out on the water.
 The open-air ocean can get really windy and chilly.

-However, you don’t want to go full-on parka mode.
+That doesn’t mean go full-on parka mode.
 We recommend wearing layers so you can add or subtract as you go.
-It’s always a good idea to have waterproof outer layers as sometimes water may make its way on board.
+It’s always a good idea to have waterproof outer layers as you may get splashed being on the deck

 Whales have down times of close to 10 minutes, so if you don’t immediately see them, don’t feel discouraged.
-If you do see a whale and it disappears, make note of which direction it was swimming when you saw it and follow your line of sight in that direction.
-This is where a pair of binoculars comes in handy.
+If you do see a whale and it disappears, remember which direction it was swimming and follow your line of sight in that direction.

 Your guide is an expert in whale behavior and can offer valuable insights on where to look and what to expect.
 Listen carefully to their instructions for your best chance to see the whales.